Dumbbell Chest Fly: How To Do, Muscles Worked, and Form

 What muscles do dumbbell chest flys work?

-When you are doing a dumbbell fly, you work both of your chest muscles: the larger pectoralis major and the smaller pectoralis minor.
-As you switch between incline and decline positions, the muscles worked during the dumbbell fly will also change.
-The incline dumbbell fly focuses more on the upper pecs, and the decline dumbbell chest fly works the lower pecs.
+When doing a dumbbell fly, you work both chest muscles: the larger and smaller pectoralis major.
+Switching between incline and decline positions also changes the muscles worked during the fly.
+The incline dumbbell fly focuses more on the upper pecs, and the decline dumbbell chest fly works on the lower pecs.

 Resources